kiba/Writings/fac/chp13_new_world_new_people.md

 **Year 2, Day 134**

-I learned that Doctor Whittle hired a gopher and assistant named Blue, another Earthling.
-Apparently, Blue got booted out of Beacon Academy for cheating.
+I learned that Doctor Whittle hired a gopher and assistant named Blue, another Earthling and that Blue got booted out of Beacon Academy for cheating.
+Whittle decided to give the Earthling a second chance.

 Ozpin emailed me with a warning about Blue's hoarding of important, lifesaving information.